Xlocsinjr/progProject/README.md

 - Chart 2: The greenhouse gas emission by source.
 This can be visualized by a bar chart.

-- Chart 2 can have options to choose which greenhouse gasses are plotted in the bar chart.
+- (optional) Via a checkbox selection the user can choose which emission sources are shown in chart 2.

 - Chart 3: The fractions of greenhouse gasses emitted from the total greenhouse gas emission.
 This can be visualized by a pie chart.

-- clicking a country in chart 1 could change for which country chart 2 and 3 are plotted.
+- clicking a country in chart 1 changes for which country chart 2 and 3 are plotted.

 - (optional) Via a bullet-point selection the user can choose which continent